How do I use this guide?

 Depending on the format of your exam, you may wish to consider whether invigilation will contribute to a better assessment experience.
 Learn about approaches and tools for online exam invigilation, including LockDown Browser and Zoom in the Online Exam Invigilation Guide

 New Support!
-The Online Assessment Room (OAR) is a supportive invigilation environment for online, synchronous and timed assessments and exams.
-The OAR can be booked by instructors for students who require an alternative assessment arrangement (e.g. to accommodate extended time, distraction-free / private environment, time zone, illness, etc.).
-Instructors teaching both in-person and online courses can book the OAR for students provided that assessments can be administered online (e.g. Brightspace, Crowdmark, Word document).
+The Online Assessment Room (OAR) is a bookable Zoom invigilation service for online exams where students are unable to attend their regular class / exam time.
+The OAR can be booked for students who require an alternative arrangement to accommodate extended time, a distraction-reduced environment, time zone, illness, etc. Instructors teaching both in-person and online courses can book the OAR for students provided that assessments can be administered online (e.g. Brightspace, Crowdmark, Word document).
 Time permitting, LTSI can assist in transitioning a paper-based exam to online equivalent.

 4. Set up your online exam